eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 **UK student loan**: I did my undergraduate studies in London and financed them with a loan from the UK government.
 The interest rate is variable; I have seen it go as high as 5% but now it's at 2.6%.
-UK student loan is quite unique (I've had trouble explaining it to French banks) in that it will be [written off 30 years after my first repayment](https://www.manage-student-loan-balance.service.gov.uk/ors/account-overview/secured/understand-balance-undergraduatePlan2), even if there is a remaining balance.
+UK student loan is unique (I've had trouble explaining it to French banks) in that it will be [written off 30 years after my first repayment](https://www.manage-student-loan-balance.service.gov.uk/ors/account-overview/secured/understand-balance-undergraduatePlan2), even if there is a remaining balance.
 This is great especially seeing that my repayments are less than the added interest so the balance keeps increasing!